 The following is a list of resources and suggestions for volunteering, donating, reading, writing, and taking action to support the Asian American Pacific Islander (AAPI) community.
-The AAPI community has faced long-standing racism, including a surge in hate crimes and violence in the past year, most recently on March 16, when a man killed eight people in Atlanta area massage parlors, including six Asian women.
+The AAPI community has faced long-standing racism, including a surge in hate crimes and violence in the past year, most rececently on March 16, when a man killed eight people in Atlanta area massage parlors, including six Asian women.
 (The police and Fulton County Medical Examiner’s office have identified the eight people as Daoyou Feng, Hyun Jung Grant, Suncha Kim, Paul Andre Michels, Soon Chung Park, Xiaojie Tan, Delaina Ashley Yaun, and Yong Ae Yue.)
 We will be updating this list as we learn of new resources.
-If you know about a resource not on this list, please send an e-mail to email@example.com.
-(Updated 3.29.21)
+If you know about a resource not on this list, please send an e-mail to firstname.lastname@example.org.
+(Updated 5.4.21)

 Organizations and Projects

 Stop AAPI Hate tracks and responds to incidents of violence, harrassment, discrimination, and child bullying against Asian Americans and Pacific Islanders in the United States.
 The center was founded in March 2020 by the Asian Pacific Planning and Policy Council (A3PCON), Chinese for Affirmative Action (CAA), and the Asian American Studies department of San Francisco State University.

 Asian Americans Advancing Justice (AAJC) “advocates for the civil and human rights of Asian Americans and other underserved communities to promote a fair and equitable society for all.”
 AAJC is an affiliation of five organizations across the United States based in Washington, D.C., Los Angeles, Atlanta, San Francisco, and Chicago.
 AAJC Atlanta is specifically raising funds to support the victims and their families impacted by the March 16 shootings.